Aynom/Ekman-spiral/README.md

 iv. set values for the vector diagonals a, b and c of Matrix 'A' and for the 'D' vector starting from the first
     through the last index

-v.
-Modify the c-diagonal and values of vector 'D' (determine c' and d') using appropriate expressions
+v.  modify the c-diagonal and values of vector 'D' (determine c' and d') using appropriate expressions

-vi.
-Determine values of the wind velocity (W) vector in a back-ward order
+vi. determine values of the wind velocity (W) vector in a back-ward order

-vii.Determine the x-direction (real) and y-direction (imaginary) components of the complex W vector
+vii.determine the x-direction (real) and y-direction (imaginary) components of the complex W vector

 3. Program files and their tasks